-The EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point (AP) is like a good-looking, relationship-material significant other who happens to be high-maintenance and has cranky mother.
+The EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point (AP) is like a good-looking, relationship-material significant other who happens to be high-maintenance and has a cranky mother.

-That said, whether or not this new Wi-Fi 6 AP is worth the effort depends on your level of commitment and desperation, and your ability to handle a somewhat non-traditional product.
+That said, whether or not this new Wi-Fi 6 AP is worth the effort depends on your level of commitment and desperation and your ability to handle a somewhat non-traditional product.
 If that seems like something that resonates with your situation, read on!

 EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point